CSSUoB/cssuob.github.io/membership.md

 ## External Member

 Anyone who doesn't fall into the above category (i.e. if you're not a student) is considered an external member.
-This also includes those resitting externally, on a leave of absense or university staff.
+This also includes those resitting externally, on a leave of absence, or university staff.

 External members can do everything that standard members can, except vote in elections and run for committee positions.